artsy/README/playbooks/technology-choices.md

   your project seems like a fit.
 - **Assess:** Technologies we are interested in and maybe even built proofs-of-concept for, but haven't yet trialed in production.
-- **Hold:** We haven't had good experiences with these technologies and warn that they should be avoided as flawed or immature.
+- **Hold:** Based on our experience, these technologies should be avoided.
+We've found them to be flawed, immature, or simply supplanted by better alternatives.
 In some cases these remain in legacy production uses, but we should take every opportunity to retire or migrate away.

 Artsy's current choices can be edited in [technology_radar/data.csv](/playbooks/technology_radar/data.csv) and [viewed in radar format here](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fartsy%2Freadme%2Fmaster%2Fplaybooks%2Ftechnology_radar%2Fdata.csv).